pawanpaudel93/ts-m3u-parser/README.md

   - `name`: The name of the country.
 - `language`: An object containing the language information with the following properties:
   - `code`: The ISO 639-1 language code.
-    -`name`: The name of the language.
+  - `name`: The name of the language.

 ## Author